-So any one who prefer to travel via train can need to board train twice, first destination to deboard is chukky bank (Phatankot) and again boarding a toy train to Palampur.
+So anyone who prefers to travel via train can need to board train twice, the first destination to deboard is a chukky bank (Pathankot) and again boarding a toy train to Palampur.

 There are quite a few restaurants and bakeries that offer simple food.
 The market is closed on Monday and the fact that even the locals failed to point that out to us on our journey to the market made us realize how confined the town is to itself.

-Day 1 : Baijnath and Tashi Jong and Palampur Negul cafe
+Baijnath and Tashi Jong and Palampur Negul cafe.

-Day 3: Jwala ji temple, Chintpuri and in evening back to delhi or chandigarh.
+Jwala Ji temple, Chintpurni Mata temple and in the evening back to Delhi or Chandigarh.

-Note: This is a 3 day itenary and one can customize its trip depending upon the holiday one have got.
+Note: This is a 3-day itinerary and one can customize its trip depending upon the holiday one has got.

 Day 1 – Saturday – Arrives at 8:15 am in McLeodGanj.
 Visit Bhagsu Nag Waterfall and Dal lake, Dalai Lama Monasteries.
-Night Hault at Mcleodganj.
+Night Halt at Mcleodganj.

 Day 2 – Sunday – Go to Palampur and come back to Mcleodganj.
-Night Hault at Mcleodganj.
+Night Halt at Mcleodganj.

 Day 3 –Monday – Departure from McLeaodganj to Khajjar.
-Night Hault at Khajjar.
+Night Halt at Khajjar.

 Day 4 –Tuesday –Khajjar-Chamba-Bharmour-Hadsar-Khajjar.
-Night hault at Khajjar.
+Night halt at Khajjar.

-Day 5 – Wednesday – Spend whole day at Khajjar and in evening move to Dalhousie.
-Night Hault at Dalhousie.
+Day 5 – Wednesday – Spend the whole day at Khajjar and in the evening move to Dalhousie.
+Night Halt at Dalhousie.

 Day 7 – Friday – Arrives in Delhi and then join the office.

-Palampur have a quite good low cost stay option, one that I suggest to my user is T-bud hotel.
+Palampur has a quite good low-cost stay option, one that I suggest to my user is T-bud hotel.